 You’ve decided now is the time to move your company’s on-premises content to the cloud – but what’s next?
 Chances are you’ve decided that your cloud move will join the world’s leading organizations and are happen through migration to Office 365.
 With its suite of productivity and collaboration boosting tools, Microsoft has firmly secured its place a popular cloud vendor.

 If your business is ready to tap into the benefits of cloud-powered content management, our Office 365 implementation checklist provides a clear step-by-step project template.
-The detailed migration checklist helps ensure a smooth transition by covering everything from O365 migration prerequisites to the importance of a robust post-migration strategy.
+The detailed Office 365 migration checklist helps ensure a smooth transition by covering everything from O365 (Microsoft 365) migration prerequisites to the importance of a robust post-migration strategy.

-But if you don’t have time to read a checklist, here’s an overview of the stages you need to consider when planning your Office migration:
+But if you don’t have time to read an Office 365 migration checklist, here’s an overview of the stages you need to consider when planning your Office migration:

 - Phase 1: Plan your Office 365 implementation.